hedgedoc/hedgedoc/docs/content/setup/docker.md

 You can now continue to configure your container with environment variables.
 Check out [the configuration docs](../configuration.md) for more details.

+## Easypanel

+[Easypanel](https://easypanel.io) is a self-hosted Docker deployment platform, and HedgeDoc has a one-click deployment template there: https://easypanel.io/templates/hedgedoc - it deploys HedgeDoc alongside a Postgres database with persistent volumes automatically.

 ## File Permissions

 By default, HedgeDoc will change the permissions of the uploads directory to